 - Average annual salary: $73,278

 If you want to fly helicopters and work with animals, you might consider a career as a mustering pilot — it’s an odd job that pays really well.
 People with this job wrangle, locate and protect cattle herds using a helicopter, flying it low to the ground to ward off any animals that might be a threat to the herd and keeping cattle in safe areas.
-The job is most common in the Australian Outback, so you might have to relocate the nab this adventurous career.
+The job is most common in the Australian Outback, so you might have to relocate to nab this adventurous career.

 - Average annual salary: Varies